mozilla/remote-settings/docs/adr/adr_004_server_side_filtering.md

 ## Decision Outcome

-Chosen option: if it fits the segmentation requirements, we would pick *Option 2*.
+Chosen option: in the context of server to server publication, and if the source server can dispatch data in several collections, then *Option 1* is our preferred approach.
+Otherwise if it fits the segmentation requirements, we would pick *Option 2*.
 We already have all the pieces in place, it is very low tech and low cost, while still providing a good user experiences for editors and publication of data.

 ![A diagram showing how data flows from the admin user making a change via Kinto Admin UI.
 That causing an update in the source collection.
 Then a data copy cron-job pushes the data to read-only calculated collections.
 Those are then read by the client.](./adr_004_diagram.jpeg "Proposed Solution Diagram")